Olkanaut/21_cub3D/README.md

 The goal was to make a dynamic view inside a maze, in which the player should find a way.
 The mandatory part of a subject required building up a 3d view of the maze based in a given 2d plan using raycasting algorythm.
 The walls should be texturized according their orientation.
 As a bonus part I implemented multiple regimes and added some features to enhance a player's experience: wall and object collisions, a skybox, music, HUD, ability to pick up objects and to display the count of picked ones and a 'weapon' (a scoop net and a hand:).

+START playing:
+make bonus && ./cub3D data_neon.cub     OR     make cabaret && ./cub3D data_cabaret.cub

+KEYS:
+- use AWSD or ↑ and ↓ to navigate through the maze
+- use QE or ← and → to rotate the view

 ![alt text](rendered_scenes/neon1.png)
 Mode: bonus neon